 CAST-IN-PLACE REINFORCED CONCRETE “DIAPHRAGM WALL”

-DIAPHRADM WALLS [ DW ] is a technology carried by Foundation Specialists.
+DIAPHRAGM WALLS (DW) is a technology carried by Foundation Specialists, Inc.

 DW installation produces zero disturbance of the surroundings, including avoidance of water table lowering, and/or zero settlement of neighboring structures.

 As stated here-above Diaphragm Walls are executed using a segmental installation technique, [generating Reinforced Concrete DW Panels of predetermined dimensions] purposely and specifically designed for each soil formation and particular site requirements, in order to avoid any disturbance and subsidence to the surrounding areas.

 In cohesionless soil formations under the water-table, the segmental excavation is generally carried out using bentonite suspension as the drilling fluid, in order to balance the action of the water-table and to maintain the excavation perfectly stable until each single “ Panel ” is cast with concrete.